 It would be wiser to choose flowers that are hardier and hold up well even when not in water.
-There are water spikes for for water loving flowers, but I don't like to use water tubes unless I have to.
+Wilton makes flower spikes, but I don't like to use water tubes unless I have to.
 They insert big holes in the cake and (horror!!) and I would hate to drip water droplets on a wedding cake.

 Remove the leaves (you will actually create toothpicks with leaves as well - so don't discard).